rlee-aviatrix/chargepoint/README.md

 - Run `terraform apply`.

-#### Validate Default Routes

-- From the AWS Management Console, verify that the 0.0.0.0/0 route in the private route tables point to the ENIs of the new egress gateways.

 #### Attach Gateway To Egress FQDN Filter

 - Once the egress gateway has been deployed on the new Controller, we can attach the gateway to the Egress FQDN Filter.
 This can be accomplished by uncommenting the relevant `gw_filter_tag_list` entry.
 Here's an example `fqdn.txt` with `cp-prod-ore-pci-aviatrix-gw` attached to the filter: